Firstly for me, my incentive to write and post blogs on innovation

 My innovation intent shown below can be simply seen as ‘just’ a list of topics, but for me, and I hope for the reader who chooses to read these and encourage me, it puts the “stakes” into the innovation ground to keep guiding me along a journey of personal discovery that also I hope does really help others.

-When you intentionally want to try to cover is a broad view of innovation, then it will force you to read broadly, research constantly and gather the knowledge that comes from others that contribute much in the continued advancement of innovation.
+When you intentionally want to try to cover is a broad view of innovation, then it will force you to read deeply, research constantly and gather the knowledge that comes from others that contribute much in the continued advancement of innovation.
 Yes it is advancing, more significantly than you realise.It is never ending.

 My blog is in many ways also becoming my innovation diary.